 - The presence of road construction machinery and equipment.
 Road construction crews that operate on or near the road need to take proper measures to ensure that they do not back up into traffic or cause disruptions which can result in an accident.

-It is possible for multiple parties to share liability if it can be proven that each party acted in a negligent manner.
+It is possible that multiple parties share liability if your attorney can prove that each defendant named in your monetary recompense case acted in a negligent manner.
 Such examples include accidents caused by a road hazard that a negligent driver failed to avoid or an equipment malfunction caused by a defective vehicle component or machine.
-If an accident is caused by a poorly marked construction zone, the government and construction company may both share liability if it can be proven that the machine operator didn’t take appropriate precautions.
+If your accident was caused by a poorly marked construction zone, the government and construction company may both share liability if your lawyer can prove that the machine operator didn’t take appropriate precautions.
 Cases involving shared liability can be extremely complex because each party involved will fight to limit its own financial responsibility while attempting to deflect liability onto other parties.

-Rosenfeld Injury Lawyers has provided award winning legal services to thousands of clients who have been injured in car, truck and motorcycle accidents.
-If you have been involved in an accident, we can help you recover the maximum amount of compensation allowed under law so that you are able to receive the best medical treatment available without an additional burden on your finances.
-Contact us today to arrange a free consultation with one of our attorneys where you can learn more about the legal process and how we can help.
+Rosenfeld Injury Lawyers have provided award winning legal services to thousands of clients who have been injured in car, truck and motorcycle accidents.
+If you have been involved in an accident, we can help you recover the maximum amount of compensation allowed under the law so that you can receive the best medical treatment available without an additional burden on your finances.
+Contact us today to arrange a free consultation with one of our attorneys so you can learn more about the legal process and how we can help.

-Our Illinois auto accident attorneys work on a contingency fee basis, allowing us to provide high quality service to anyone, regardless of their financial means.
-We will never require payment upfront for our services and only accept payment after we have secured payment on our clients’ behalves.
-If we are unable to collect compensation on your behalf, you are assured that our services will be free of charge.
+Our Illinois auto accident attorneys work on a contingency fee basis, allowing us to provide the best legal service to victims, regardless of our client's financial means.
+We will never ask for an upfront fee for our services and only accept payment after we have secured financial compensation on your behalf.
+If we are unable to collect recompense through negotiations or at a jury trial, our services are free of charge.